 Badi Kedar Temple Doti

 According to the legend, in ancient times, a cow from the local village used to come to graze here.
-It returns home after offering milk to Badikedar Shila and does not gives milk at home.
+It returns home after offering milk to Badikedar Shila and does not give milk at home.
 One day cowherd followed and saw the cow giving milk at this place.
-After this the Brahmins around Lana village came and started worshiping.
+After this, the Brahmins around Lana village came and started worshiping.
 Locals say that from that time, puja was held in Badikedar on the day of Kartik Chaturdashi.

 Badikedar Rural Municipality was established by combining Sawik Ghangal, Lanakedareshwar, Barchan and Mannakapadi VDC of Doti district in 2nd Chaitra 2073.
 Name of this rural municipality is named after the famous Dham Badikedar of this area.
 The total area of this rural municipality is 332.55 square kilometers at an altitude of 1800 meters above sea level.